mcthouacbb/Google-foobar/README.md

 Problem 3(level 2): Given 2 chess positions, find the minimum number of moves by a knight needed to go from 1 position to the other

-Problem 4(level 3): Given a matrix representing the probabilities of transitioning from each state to the next, where a row of 0s represents a terminal states, find the exact probability of reaching any terminal state when starting from the first state
+Problem 4(level 3): Given a matrix representing the probabilities of transitioning from each state to the next, where a row of 0s represents a terminal states, find the exact probability of reaching any terminal state when starting from the first state(markov chain as matrix)

 Problem 5(level 3): Given an array of positive integers, l, find the number of tuples (l[i], l[j], l[k]) where i < j < k such that l[k] is divisible by l[j] and l[j] is divisible by l[i]